FormulaCode: Evaluating Agentic Optimization on Large Codebases: Experiments

 \subsection{Type of Optimization Problem}

 We investigate whether models can outperform human experts on particular classes of optimizations.
-For each problem in \fcv, we label the optimization attempted by the human-written patch using an LLM (see \S\ref{sec:a.dataset.composition} for details).
-Next, we aggregate the advantage of each agent–model pair within each optimization class.
+For each problem in \fcv, we label the optimization attempted by the expert patch using an LLM (see \S\ref{sec:a.dataset.composition} for details).
+Next, we aggregate the advantage of each agent-model pair within each optimization class.
 Table~\ref{tab:tag-analysis} summarizes the results.

 \textit{Observation: Some optimization classes remain systematically difficult for agents.} We observe certain optimization categories where agents outperform experts.
 Specifically, all agents were able to find faster solutions in tasks where the expert attempted a parallelization or batching based solution.
 Conversely, all agents struggle when the human solutions require delegating to lower-level system implementations (C extensions, vectorized operations).